freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 - The Board: The playing surface consists of a diamond shaped grid of triangular boxes.
 The board of HackLife is divided in 2 parts: the LIGHT and the DARK.
 The Network is divided as such as "The Open Internet" (Right) and "The Darknet" (L).
 The all grid is referred as "the Network".
 Outside the grid a ID can still be placed, being therefore isolated, or off the grid.

 - Triangular shapes that fit every area on the network are named "Identities".
- If you put your area outside of the network you say that that identity is off the grid.
+ If you put your area outside of the network you say that that identity is off the grid or isolated.
 Adjacent territories can transport matter without extra expenses.

 - Currency: Blacks, Red and Whites are the tree the currency of the game translating wide concepts like:
   - white: legit money, cryptocurrency, Resources, Energy, etc.
   - black: Pollution, bad karma, corrupted data and necessary loss of information etc.
-  - red: reputation, credibility, skill, knowledge etc
+  - red: credibility, skill, knowledge etc

+- Reputation: Every Identity has a Reputation (scale zero to N)
+  - Reputation is necessary for setting up a production line and every production line has a reputation trashold below wich it becomes impossible or gets revoked
+  - Example: below reputation 5 can be impossible to have a credit card
+  - Reputation can also lead to bonuses or malus on operations (is actually in roleplaying terms a "modifier")
+  - Knowledge is a modifier for "inventions" and a payment in red coins can also be added to it, to buy more or less chance.

 Every Action is measured by a mix of white black and red currencies that reflect in the portfolio of a player or of her Identity.